 Important!
 For the period from 2021 to 2023, the effective tax burden on income has been reduced to 11.85% in the canton of Zug , and this is the lowest tax rate in the country.
 This circumstance is an excellent incentive for non-residents to register a business in this particular place.

-Recently, in addition to favorable taxation conditions, Zug has attracted foreign entrepreneurs with its loyalty to various types of cryptocurrency business.
-This the canton is now known in the world as the first real European “crypto valley”, in the “open spaces” of which hundreds of cryptocurrency companies operate.
-Since 2021, cryptocurrencies (Bitcoin and Ethereum) in the canton of Zug can even pay taxes.
-This opportunity is available to both individuals and legal entities, provided that the equivalent amount does not exceed 100,000 Swiss francs.
+Recently, in addition to favorable tax conditions, Zug attracts foreign entrepreneurs with its loyalty to various types of cryptocurrency businesses.
+This canton is now known in the world as the first real European “crypto valley”, in the “spaces” of which hundreds of cryptocurrency companies operate.
+Since 2021, it is even possible to pay taxes in cryptocurrency (Bitcoin and Ethereum) in the canton of Zug.
+This opportunity is available to both individuals and legal entities, provided that the amount in equivalent does not exceed 100,000 Swiss francs.

 Registration of a company in the canton of Zurich